 Following the original Target Reselection, the WD33C93A expects a Message In phase which should consist of the Target sending an Identify Message.
-This single-byte message should be of the binary form: 10000ttt, where ttt is the Target Lun.
+This single-byte message should be of the binary form: 10000tt, where ttl is the Target Lun.
 If the data received by the WD33C93A is different or the Target Lun specified in this byte does not match the contents of the Target Lun register, a "terminated" interrupt is generated and the Message byte may be examined by the processor.
-A correct Identify Message In phase results in the Command Phase register being updated to Hex 45 or Status phase should occur.
-If the Transfer Count register contains any non-zero value, then the WD33C93A will expect a Data Transfer phase.
-If Advanced Features are enabled, then the DPD bit will be examined to verify the correct data direction.
-If the data direction is incorrect, then a "terminated" interrupt is generated.
-In this phase, the WD33C93A will use the Transfer Count register to determine the number of bytes to be transferred, and all host-side Data register accesses will be accomplished via the method selected by the DMA mode select bits in the Control register.
-When the internal counter reaches zero, the Data Transfer phase is complete and the Command Phase register is set to Hex 46.
+A correct Identify Message In phase results in the Command Phase register being updated to Hex 45.

-After the Identify Message is received from the Target or immediately after the Command Out phase (when there is no disconnection), a Data In phase, Data Out phase, status byte is stored in the Target Lun register where it can be read upon completion of the command.
+After the Identify Message is received from the Target or immediately after the Command Out phase (when there is no disconnection), a Data In phase, Data Out phase.